 An unwelcome surprise in Seattle

 After a swift and effortless plane flight (with no turbulence, thank the deities!) during which I watched three movies, I made it to Seattle Airport, my first stop.
 When I was up for checking with border security, I handed over my K-1 packet, the packet which stated that I am allowed to come to the United States of America to get married to my fiance within 3 months of my arrival.
-This was supposed to go without a hitch, and initially it sure seemed that way too.
+This was supposed to go without a hitch, and initially, it sure seemed that way too.

 The guard handling my packet took a swift look at all of the documents to make sure everything was in place and then started stamping my passport.
 Thinking everything was fine, I sat there patiently and initially didn’t worry when he walked away.
 Five minutes later, though, he hadn’t come back yet, and I was getting a little impatient.

-Then – as he came back he had a grim look on his face and marched towards the booth besides his to make a phone call.
+Then – as he came back he had a grim look on his face and marched towards the booth beside his to make a phone call.
 “No expiration date” was all I could make out of the conversation.
 This, combined with the look on his face, meant trouble.
 I was in trouble.

 After another 15 minute-or-so wait he came over to me with a red card and my fiance packet and told me to follow him.
-Apparently the consulate doctor had neglected to put an expiration date on my medical exam (which was conducted perfectly on time, mind you), and this meant that my medical exam was unfortunately not valid.
+Apparently, the consulate doctor had neglected to put an expiration date on my medical exam (which was conducted perfectly on time, mind you), and this meant that my medical exam was unfortunately not valid.

 I had to undergo an “overt examination” as he called it, in order to be allowed into the States.
 Wonderful.
 As you can imagine, my nerves were reaching new highs by now.
 I was terrified.
 Some small part of me panicked and even feared that I wouldn’t be allowed into the country at all.

 Approximately one and a half hour later, and after I was allowed to bring my luggage up with me, a little Chinese fellow came barging out of the office, handed me my passport and customs form and told me that I was good to go.
 I was perplexed.
 Didn’t I have to undergo an overt examination?
-To this day, I’m still not sure what happened entirely, though I cannot begin to explain how relieved I was that I my passport got stamped.
+To this day, I’m still not sure what happened entirely, though I cannot begin to explain how relieved I was that my passport got stamped.

 Making it there